ucb-dataj/2018/md/week13.md

 # Hands On PostGIS

 We started this two weeks ago and hit some walls that I wasn't expecting, so let's try again.
+Download the [Week 13 data](data/week13.zip) bundle so you have everything in one place.

 ## Where are you working?